Omotoye/alx-pre_course/0x01-git/README.md

-This is the git project folder
+This is the git project folder; this readme would be updated overtime.